Anshul619/HLD-System-Designs/6_BigDataServices/ETLServices/ApacheSpark.md

-# Introduction
+# Apache Spark
 - [Apache Spark](https://spark.apache.org) is an open-source framework & compute engine that is known for its speed, easy-to-use nature in the field of **big data processing** and **analysis**.
-- It also has built-in modules for graph processing, machine learning, streaming, SQL etc.
+- It also has built-in modules for **graph processing, machine learning, streaming, SQL** etc.
-- The spark execution engine supports in-memory computation and cyclic data flow.
+- The spark execution engine supports **in-memory computation** and cyclic data flow.
 - It can run either on [cluster mode](../../7_PropertiesDistributedSystem/Scalability/ServersCluster.md) or standalone mode.

+# Spark Architecture

 ![](https://www.altexsoft.com/media/2021/06/word-image-14.png)

 # Example Use Cases
-- For running map-reduce jobs to select driver for efficient delivery and generate recommendations based on continuous streams of user activity, order activity, pricing and promo changes, etc.
+- For running [map-reduce jobs](BatchProcessing/ApacheMapReduce.md) to select driver for efficient delivery and generate recommendations based on continuous streams of user activity, order activity, pricing and promo changes, etc.
 - It will select the distributed data, create a map and then reduce the values to give proper data.

 # :star: Real world use cases of Apache Spark